-You absolutely must teach kids about money.
-If not, you won’t need to worry about what to do with your savings because you won’t have any.
+You absolutely must protect your boundaries when it comes to your cash.
+If not, you won’t need to worry about what to do with your savings – because you won’t have any.
 Here is an e-mail I received.
 I wanted to share it with you and hear your reactions:

 “I have a 62 year old friend called Isy.
 Two years ago he had a heart by-pass and retired early.
 Isy has been giving money regularly to his son since college (around $8k per year).

 Despite his son graduating and being employed full-time, Isy has said he will pay his sons mortgage and other important bills if he is made redundant.
 He son does not ask where the money is coming from.
 However, Isy has told me that he will be cashing in his investments.